selwr/sequel/README.md

 ## Directory structure
 The root of the archive should contain folders in which the PDF files reside.
 This highest-level of folder is denoted a 'theme', and can itself contain subfolders, which are denoted 'subjects'.
 No further recursive folders can be analysed.

 Under normal circumstances, the PDF files will be placed in the subject folders, which are in the theme folders.
-However, theme folders can be 'subject-like', containing no subfolders but instead containing PDF files.
+However, theme folders can be 'subject-like', containing no subfolders but instead containing PDF files themselves.
 This is fine, and will be properly analysed - even if all 'theme' folders are subject-like.

 However, if a theme _is_ subject-like, it cannot contain any subfolders.

+### Limits to the analysis
-Due to the formatting and nature of the report, ***up to 49 subjects*** can be analysed without messing up how the final result looks!
+Due to the formatting and nature of the report, if all themes are subject-like, then a maximum of 30 'themes' can be analysed.
+However, if not **all** themes are subject-like, then the number depends on how many themes _are_ subject-like and how many _aren't_ subject-like, using the below formula:

+> maxNumSubjects = 69 - 9 - (2 x numRegThemes) - (numSubLikeThemes)

+where
+* 69 is the number of lines per page under the default settings (a paper size of A4 and a font size of 10)
+* 9 is the number of 'other' lines on the page
+* numSubLikeThemes is the number of themes that are subject-like
+* numRegThemes is the remaining number of themes.

+These limits are only imposed to ensure the 'main table' and the totals table (and, independently, the contents page) of the report remain on the same page for clarity.
+A warning will be printed to the console if the number of subjects in an archive exceeds the maximum.

+If the limit is exceeded, and all 'themes' are subject-like, proper theming is recommended.
+If the limit is exceeded and not all of the themes are subject-like, unfortunately there is no way around a strange-looking result!

 ## Files in the archive